Some of the items discussed here may still be subject to change as we finalize matters.

 We you are logged into PrarieLearn, you are identified via your NetID and your submissions will be stored as combination of your NetID and the question.
 This should make it easy and failsafe to identify your submission

 If GitHub is used, each homework will be distributed over a GitHub Classroom assignment link.
 Please accept the assignment to create your repository.

 hw01-assign.Rmd, the file used to create the homework document.

 hw01-assign.html, the homework rendered as an html file.

 hw01-assign.pdf, the homework rendered as a pdf file.

 01 should be replaced by the current two-digit homework number.

-Homework must be submitted online through the GitHub Repository generated for each student.
+If GitHub is used for the assignment, homework must be submitted online through the GitHub Repository generated for each student.

 The online submission must contain: